keyvan-m-sadeghi/unity/README.md

 # Joule Meter

 Each time you wanna break out of this loop, take a look directly in front, at present moment.
 If you're doing stuff and not thinking about your religion constantly, then you're good!
-If you get back here, you're just steaming off, nothing more significant.
+If you get back here, you're just letting off some steam, nothing more significant.
 Learn arts, games and crafts, burn some calories.
 That's all there is to do!

 # Generalized Theory of Accelerating Returns